-- Gross income test - Your parent's gross income for the year must be less than $3,700.
-This amount does not include income from non-social security or disability payments.
+- Gross income test - Your parent's gross income for the year must be less than $3,800.
+This amount excludes income from Social Security, disability payments or tax-exempt income.
 However, income received from other sources, such as withdrawals from retirement plans, pension benefits, rental income, or interest and dividends from investments would go towards a parent's income total, which could disqualify the parent as a dependant if he/she exceeds the income limit.

 - Support test - The final test to complete is the support test.
 This test can be the most complicated to determine.
 In order to meet the requirements of this test, you must pay for over half of your parent's expenses.
 There are many factors involved in coming to this conclusion including food, housing, clothing, medical care, and transportation expenses.

 More information on claiming your elderly parent as a dependent